emmz3230/Routing-Controller-Doc/docs/Using-Interceptors/Interceptor-Function.md

 }
 ```

 You can use `@UseInterceptor` per-action, or per-controller.
-If its used per-controller then interceptor will apply to all controller actions.
+If its used per-controller then interceptor apply to all controller actions.